Armstrong School District Students Shout Vulgar And Sexist Chants Toward Female Goalie During Hockey Game

 The assistant superintendent added that they’ve also reached out to the Mars Area School District to apologize to the goaltender and school administration.

 KDKA reached out to the Belmont Ice Complex, the Pennsylvania Interscholastic Hockey League, as well as the Mars Area School District.
-We are still waiting to hear from them.MORE NEWS: City Of Pittsburgh Mandating COVID-19 Vaccinations For Employees
+We are still waiting to hear from them.MORE NEWS: Former Dr. Andrzej Zielke Sentenced To One Day In Prison, One Year Home Confinement

 In the meantime, support is growing for the female goalie.
 Many people are planning on showing up with signs to cheer her on during the next Mars game.